surf-visualization/blospray/readme.md

 **Please check this list before reporting a bug!**

+* This project is developed for Blender 2.8x, the latest stable release.
+  Blender 2.7x is not supported.
 * Scene updates in interactive render mode as mostly not implemented.
   Only viewpoint changes will work, plus some limited material editing (changing node values works, changing node *connections* does not)